amithuu/pii_lib1/README.md

-Best practice is to Delete the old dist files and create new One before using.
+**Best practice is to Delete the old dist and pii_library.egg-info files and create new One before using.**

 # Open the code in CMD: